Paterson Products Ltd

 Chronology and product information relating to the 'Acu' chemistry range, click here:

-Currently (2008) Paterson's monochrome chemistry range is much reduced from what it once was, being three types of developer, all available in 1litre botles.
+Currently (2009) Paterson's monochrome chemistry range is much reduced from what it once was, being three types of developer, all available in 1litre bottles.
 They are Aculux 3 (fine-grain film developer), FX-39 (high-definition film developer) and Acugrade print developer.
 There is also Acufix, the 'High Speed Fixer'.

 For general history relating to the Paterson company and its products post-1985:

-Below is a table containing pictures of the covers of a series of booklets produced by Paterson, when they were Paterson Products Ltd in the late 1960s through to the mid-1980s, perhaps 20 years in all.
 R.F.Hunter Ltd were long time distributors of Paterson Products but in 1967 Johnsons of Hendon became Paterson's distributors.
-The reason for this is probably explained by an entry in 'News of the Week' in Amateur Photography magazine for 4th January 1967.
+An entry in 'News of the Week' in Amateur Photography magazine for 4th January 1967.

 "Arthur Blackburn has retired from the chairmanship of R.F.Hunter Ltd after 52 years in the photographic trade.
 Blackie, as he is known to so many, joined Hunters, now a subsidiary of Johnsons of Hendon, in 1924, four years after the firm's inception.
-Perhaps his most significant contribution to its prosperity was the signing of an agreement in 1929 with Paul Franke of Franke & Heidecke whereby Hunter became agents for the Rollei (a new agreement was signed in July 1966)."
+Perhaps his most significant contribution to its prosperity was the signing of an agreement in 1929 with Paul Franke of Franke & Heidecke whereby Hunter became agents for the Rollei (a new agreement was signed in July 1966).
+The interests he took into retirement were yachting and gardening, as well, of course, photography."

 "I started working for Paterson in 1968 and became Technical Manager of the company until I left in 1981.
 I was responsible for the production of the majority of the (Paterson) publications you illustrate.
 For many years before 1975 Johnsons of Hendon published successive copies of the Book of Photography (Alan means the 'Home Photography' series) which was written by Kevin MacDonnell (and 'Pip' Pippard).
 When Johnsons decided to cease publication Kevin came to Paterson with an updated (and Paterson orientated) version so we added to it and published our version.
 Over the years we updated it and eventually took over the writing ourselves.